stefanbole/ckanext-orgAuth/README.md

 #### Conclusion

-Only users which are in the group **org-mods** can create new group.
+Only users which are in the group **org-mods** can create new organization.

 ## Template part